• Skip to primary navigation

 Caramel Filling

-• Place the butter, syrup, condensed milk in a medium-sized saucepan and bring to a boil, stirring the entire time all the ingredients are melting together.
+• Place the butter, syrup, sugar, condensed milk in a medium-sized saucepan and bring to a boil, stirring the entire time all the ingredients are melting together.
 Once the caramel has started to heat up and boil, whisk/stir constantly for 5 to 10 minutes until the caramel has started to thicken and brown.
 To test the caramel, take a cold teaspoon or knife and dip it in, if it sets up fairly quickly the caramel is done.
 Take off the heat and stir through the salt and vanilla.

 • Pour the caramel filling over the biscuit base and bake at 180°C for 10-15 minutes.
 Once the edges have just started to caramelize, remove from the heat and allow to cool completely.